keleko34/KB/README.md

 `npm install KB`

 ###### Start
-*note: order of operation does not matter, Methods are chainable*
+*note: order of operation does not matter, Methods are chainable, constructor can be called whenever, and script tag can be added anywhere*

     /* Creates new KB, same as 'new method();' */ var kb = CreateKB();